 The most common engine testing is done using manual mode control.
-For a torque/power curve of the engine, the engine can be started and throttled up to "redline" (ie. the maximum rated speed).
-Dyno load is increased as the throttle is opened to keep the engine just at redline speed.
-Once the throttle is fully open, the torque and speed are recorded.
+For a torque/power curve of the engine, the engine can be started and throttled up to "redline" (ie. the maximum speed) as Dyno load is increased to keep the engine just at redline speed.
+Once the throttle is full open, the torque and speed are recorded.
 Subsequently the load in increased in small steps, causing the engine speed to decrease.
 At each new speed the torque and speed are again recorded.
-Repeating this in steps of 500 rpm allows the wide open throttle (WOT) torque curve to be determined.
+Repeating this in steps of say 500 rpm allows the wide open throttle (WOT) torque curve to be determined.